dib-lab/2020-paper-sourmash-gather/manuscript.md

 is important to have performant containment searches, since `gather` may run `FindBestContainment` many times.

-This approach is reference-based, and hence is very dependent on the reference database.
+The min-set-cov approach is reference-based, and hence is very dependent on the reference database.
 In particular, in many cases the exact reference strains present in the metagenome will not be present in the database.
-This manifests in two ways in Figure @fig:minhash.
+This manifests in two ways in Figure
+@fig:minhash.
 First, there is a systematic mismatch between the hash content and the mapping content (green line), because mapping software is more permissive in the face of small variants than k-mer-based exact matching.
 Moreover, many of the lower rank genomes in the plot are from the same species but different *strains* as the higher ranked genomes, suggesting that strain-specific portions of the reference are being utilized for matching at lower ranks.
 In reality, there will usually be a different mixture of strains in the metagenome than in the reference database.
 Approaches such as spacegraphcats may help resolve this by adapting old references. @cite.

-xx can we guess at places where gather would break?
-One is equivalent containment/different genome sizes.
+CTB: can we guess at places where gather would break?
+One is equivalent containment/different genome sizes, e.g. virus/phage contained within other genomes.

 ## Minimum metagenome covers support accurate and flexible taxonomic conversation